"Lincoln has lots of excellent places to explore"

 The remains of the 11th Century Medieval Bishop’s Palace stand overshadowed by the magnificent cathedral.
 Hidden from view behind part of the Roman wall, this English Heritage site is well worth a visit.

-Explore the many Roman remains dotted around the city, including the site of the Roman Forum on Bailgate; Newport Arch – the only Roman arch in the UK still open to traffic; and Mint Wall – one of the largest non-defensive Roman walls still standing.
+Explore the many Roman remains dotted around the city, including the site of the Roman Forum on Bailgate; Newport Arch.
+This is the only Roman arch in the UK still open to traffic.
+Mint Wall, another relic, is one of the largest non-defensive Roman walls still standing.

-With lots of brilliant displays and exhibitions, The Collection and Usher Gallery are a great way to spend a few hours.
+With lots of brilliant displays and exhibitions, The Collection and Usher Gallery are great places to spend a few hours.

-The museum gives a fascinating insight into all aspects of Lincolnshire life in byegone eras.
+The museum gives a fascinating insight into all aspects of Lincolnshire life in bygone eras.
 Look out for an original First World War tank and the excellent interactive Royal Lincolnshire Regimental Gallery.

 A magnificent 16th Century building straddling the High Street.
 The Guildhall houses the City of Lincoln’s Charter (which pre-dates the Magna Carta) and swords belonging to Richard II, Henry VII and Charles I. Free guided tours: Friday & Saturday at 10.30/1.30.